 Martin “Marty” Baron was elected to Knight Foundation’s board of trustees in September 2016.
-He serves on the Program Committee.
+He serves on the Nominating and Program Committees.

 Baron became executive editor of The Washington Post in January 2013.
 He oversees The Post’s print and digital news operations and a staff of about 700 journalists.